Film censorship

-Film censorship is carried out by various countries to differing degrees, sometimes as a result of powerful or relentless lobbying by organizations or individuals.
-Films that are banned in a particular country change over time.
+Film censorship is the censorship of motion pictures, either through the excising of certain frames or scenes, or outright banning of films in their entirety.
+Film censorship typically occurs as a result of political or moral objections to a film's content; controversial content subject to censorship include the depiction of graphic violence, sexual situations, or racial themes.
+Censorship standards vary widely by country, and can vary within an individual country over time.

 Rating systems

 A motion picture rating system is designated to classify films with regard to suitability for audiences in terms of issues such as sex, violence, substance abuse, profanity, impudence or other types of obscene content.
 A particular issued rating can be called a certification, classification, certificate.